presidential-innovation-fellows/code-gov-tools/README.md

   * To provide feedback on the [Federal Source Code Policy](https://sourcecode.cio.gov/), you should follow [this issue tracker](https://github.com/WhiteHouse/source-code-policy/issues)

 * Code.gov
-    * To provide feedback on [the code.gov website], you should follow this [repository](https://github.com/presidential-innovation-fellows/code-gov-web) and [this issues tracker](https://github.com/presidential-innovation-fellows/code-gov-web/issues).
+    * To provide feedback on the code.gov website, you should follow this [repository](https://github.com/presidential-innovation-fellows/code-gov-web) and [this issues tracker](https://github.com/presidential-innovation-fellows/code-gov-web/issues).
     * If you aren't sure where your question or idea fits, this is a good place to share it.

 ## Questions?

-If you have questions, please feel [free to open an issue here](https://github.com/presidential-innovation-fellows/code-gov-web/issues): [https://github.com/presidential-innovation-fellows/code-gov-web/issues](https://github.com/presidential-innovation-fellows/code-gov-web/issues) or send us an email at code@listserv.gsa.gov.
+If you have questions, please feel [free to open an issue here](https://github.com/presidential-innovation-fellows/code-gov-web/issues): [https://github.com/presidential-innovation-fellows/code-gov-web/issues](https://github.com/presidential-innovation-fellows/code-gov-web/issues) or send us an email at code@gsa.gov.

 ## Public domain